 A few years ago, an article published in The Atlantic investigated whether or not taking extra vitamins was actually good for your health.
-This same question appeared in other news outlets, strewn about the internet, with catchy headlines associating multi-vitamin consumption to a decrease in lifespan.
+This same question appeared in other news outlets strewn about the internet, all with catchy headlines associating multi-vitamin consumption to a decrease in lifespan.

 There is no argument that vitamins, polyphenols, minerals and other micronutrients are absolutely necessary for healthy physiological function.
 Inverse correlations exist between lower disease and cancer rates and high fruit and vegetable consumption.
 In 2015, the Lung Cancer Cohort Consortium concluded that vitamin B6 deficiency is associated with a moderate increase in lung cancer risk.
+It is also hailed for its ability to help combat symptoms in women suffering from pre-menstrual dysphoric disorder (PMDD) and severe pre-menstrual syndrome (PMS).
 Folate is absolutely essential for pregnant women to prevent birth defects such as spina bifida.
-In addition, for extreme athletes or those under excess physiological stress, micronutrients are extremely valuable to maintain health and stave off illness.
+In addition, for extreme athletes or those under excess physiological stress, micronutrients are extremely valuable to maintain health and stave off illness due to alterations in metabolism and loss through sweat.

-But, animals eat food, not nutrients.
-When derived from food, and when consumed at appropriate levels, these micronutrients do what they are proclaimed to do – maintain health.
-Life fuels life – the balance and construction of what comprises a tomato, for example, synergistically feeds the consumer, and the energy is passed on.
+But in healthy adults, the role of micronutrients may differ.
+Animals eat food, not individual constituents.
+When derived from food, and when consumed at appropriate levels, these micronutrients do what they are proclaimed to do: maintain health.
+Life fuels life.
+For example, the balance and construction of what comprises a tomato synergistically feeds the consumer and the energy is passed on.
 This cannot be duplicated in a pill constructed based on recommended daily allowances (RDAs).
-Absorption rates are altered, and synergistic biological interplay between food constituents is lost.
-As an additional supplement to a food-based diet, the dose makes the poison.
+Absorption rates are altered and synergistic biological interplay between food constituents is lost.
+As an additional supplement to a food-based diet in healthy adults, the dose makes the poison.

 Some Basic Biochemistry.
-Vitamins are a group of essential compounds that cannot be synthesized by the body, and therefore must be obtained from the diet.
-They are divided into two classes, water-soluble, and fat-soluble.
+Vitamins are a group of essential compounds that cannot be synthesized by the body and therefore must be obtained from the diet.
+They are divided into two classes: water-soluble, and fat-soluble.
 Because fat-soluble vitamins are stored in the body, they do not need to be consumed on a daily basis.
-And, just because these compounds are grouped together as vitamins, does not mean they are structurally related.
+And just because these compounds are grouped together as vitamins does not mean they are structurally related.
 Each type of vitamin has its own properties and specific function in the body.
-Some are antioxidants, some are used in various stages of metabolism, others are essential enzymatic structure, and some are hormone precursors.
+Some are antioxidants, some are used in various stages of metabolism, others are essential parts of enzymatic structure, and some are hormone precursors.

-Using some of the outcomes of previous study, fast forward a tad, and pharmacists and industry alike pushed for the use of supplemental vitamins to help create the strongest possible military and secure a win in World War II.
+Fast forward a bit to the 1920’s and 30’s.
+Using some of the outcomes of previous milk study, pharmacists and industry alike pushed for the use of supplemental vitamins to help create the strongest possible military and secure a win in World War II.
 General Mills, the Mayo Clinic and One-A-Day were among the motivators.
-This idea went against what the Food and Drug Administration stated, that there was no substantive evidence to support supplementation and increased performance, and a healthy balanced diet was enough to sustain good health.
+This idea went against what the US Food and Drug Administration stated – that there was no substantive evidence to support supplementation and increased performance, and a healthy balanced diet was enough to sustain good health.
 Yet vitamin consumption was now publicly associated with increased strength and stamina.
 They were everything our Soldiers needed to beat the enemy.
-Associations were made between diet deficiencies and weaknesses seen in the Germans during World War I, vitamin B1 in particular.
+Associations were made between diet deficiencies and weaknesses seen in the Germans in WWI, and Japanese during World War II (vitamin B1 in particular).

 In the 1930’s, foods, such as flour and cereal, were therefore enriched, as many began to believe the common food-based diet was overall inadequate, and supplementation of any facet was the solution.
 Why the Hype?
 Think about how much money the food industry sops up from labels such as, “Now with added Vitamin C!”
 And despite all of the information that discusses adverse effects of vitamin overconsumption, does this marketing ploy continue today?
 It certainly does.

-More is Not Better.
-There is a poor-diet epidemic currently in the U.S. So, what if the people supplement their poor diet with a multivitamin or something similar?
+More is Not Always Better.
+There is a poor-diet epidemic in the U.S. So, what if the people supplement their poor diet with a multivitamin or something similar?
 Chocolate cake is still chocolate cake, and butter still contains a lot of fat.
-Based on the introductory claim, where vitamins increase the risk for mortality, are the unhealthy eaters’ risk for mortality increased by their not-s0-good eating habits, or from the supplements?
-Just because unhealthy foods are fortified, or supplemented with a pill, does not make the food any different.
+Based on the introductory claim where vitamins increase the risk for mortality, are the unhealthy eaters’ risk of death increased by their not-so-good eating habits, or from the supplements?
+Just because unhealthy foods are fortified or supplemented with a pill does not make the food any different.

 Supplemental Vitamins May or May Not Lead to an Increased Cancer and Cardiovascular Disease Risk.
 Why the juxtaposition?
 It depends on several factors: the micronutrient in question, whether it is natural or synthetic, the population (men or women?), and the disease in question.
 Here are a few study conclusions.
 (There are more, of course, but the article can’t go on forever.)